Case Study: Great Forest Identifies 75% Cost Savings For Major NYC Development

 Results:

 Our recommendations also increased the building’s diversion ratio by 30 percent without any reduction in waste generation, but simply by improving recycling awareness and compliance by tenants, in conjunction with the optimization of onsite waste capturing equipment.
-This brought the building’s overall diversion rate to over 50 percent, making its long-term goal of zero waste accreditation significantly more achievable
+This brought the building’s overall diversion rate to over 50 percent, making its long-term goal of Zero Waste accreditation significantly more achievable

 Questions, contact info@greatforest.com